-Alloy is a fast, easy-to-use blogging solution for RapidWeaver that uses a flat-file system.
+Alloy is a fast, easy-to-use blogging and content management solution for RapidWeaver that uses a flat-file system.
 This is important in a lot of ways, but one of the biggest benefits is that it makes Alloy completely free of relying on databases for your content.

-Blogs built with Alloy use the latest web technologies and thus require newer browsers to show Alloy's full potential.
-Your sites will shine in Safari, iOS 9+, Chrome, Firefox and IE 10+.
+Pages built using Alloy use the latest web technologies and thus require newer browsers to show Alloy's full potential.
+Your sites will shine in Safari, Chrome, Firefox and Microsoft Edge.

 These documentation pages as well as the tutorials section of this site are a great place to start.
 They’ll walk you through the features of the Alloy stacks and we’ll show you how to use some of those stacks in our tutorial videos, but if you need further help, head on over to our Support Forum.

-The Support Forum brings together other Foundry users like yourself where you can ask questions, share your knowledge and get insight into building and maintaining your blog.
+The Support Forum brings together other Foundry users like yourself where you can ask questions, share your knowledge and get insight into building and maintaining your content.